 About one in five Americans enjoy a diet soda every single day.1 Diet soda uses artificial sweeteners to provide its drinkers a 0 calorie and 0 sugar beverage.
 A regular can of soda, on the other hand, has 140 calories and 39 grams of sugar.
 To some, this makes diet soda the so-called “healthier” option between the two by helping to limit your added sugar intake.

-Even with zero sugar on the diet label, the only thing healthy about a diet soda is the lack of regular soda: diet soda has zero calories and thus zero nutritional value.
+But even with zero sugar on the diet label, the only thing healthy about a diet soda is the lack of regular soda.
+Diet soda has zero calories and thus zero nutritional value.

 Diet Soda Ingredients

 So what exactly are you putting in your body every time you throw back a can of diet soda?
 Here’s the back label of two popular diet soda brands:

 The top ingredients you’ll see in these labels and/or on the labels of other diet soda brands include:

 Don’t worry if you think you’re reading a different language, because most people doesn’t recognize many of these ingredients too!

 Aspartame, sucralose, and acesulfame-K are artificial sweeteners that give diet soda its sweet taste without any of the calories.
 While the body can't metabolize them, they're anywhere from 200 to 600 times sweeter than table sugar, making them a popular zero-calorie or low-calorie sugar alternative.